-On October 29, 2010, we engaged Wolf & Company, P.C. as our principal independent registered public accounting firm, and effective October 29, 2010, we dismissed Sherb & Co., LLP, as our principal independent registered public accounting firm.
-The decision to dismiss Sherb & Co., LLP and to appoint Wolf & Company, P.C. was approved by our Board of Directors.
-The audit committee of our Board (the "Audit Committee") has selected Wolf & Company, P.C. as our independent registered public accounting firm to audit our financial statements for the fiscal year ending December 31, 2011.
+The audit committee of our Board of Directors (the "Audit Committee") has again selected Wolf & Company, P.C. as our independent registered public accounting firm to audit our financial statements for the fiscal year ending December 31, 2012.
 The Board of Directors is asking our shareholders to ratify the appointment of Wolf & Company, P.C. as our independent registered public accounting firm.
-If the shareholders do not ratify the selection of Wolf & Company, P.C. as our independent registered public accounting firm, the Audit Committee will reconsider its selection.
-Even if the appointment is ratified, the Audit Committee, in its discretion, may direct the appointment of a different independent registered public accounting firm at any time during the year if the Audit Committee determines that such a change would be in our and our shareholders' best interests.
+If the shareholders do not ratify the selection of Wolf & Company, P.C. as our independent registered public accounting firm.
+If the shareholders do not ratify the selection of Wolf & Company, P.C. as our independent registered public accounting firm at any time during the Audit Committee, in its discretion, may direct the appointment of a different independent registered public accounting firm at any time during the year if the Audit Committee determines that such a change would be in our and our shareholders' best interests.
 A representative of Wolf & Company, P.C. is expected to be present at the Annual Meeting and will have the opportunity to make a statement if he or she desires to do so and will be available to respond to appropriate questions from shareholders.

-A representative from Sherb & Co., LLP is not expected to be present at the Annual Meeting and will not have the opportunity to make a statement or be available to respond to appropriate questions from shareholders.
+On October 29, 2010, we engaged Wolf & Company, P.C. as our independent registered public accounting firm, and effective October 29, 2010, we dismissed Sherb & Co., LLP, as our independent registered public accounting firm.
+The decision to dismiss Sherb & Co., LLP and to appoint Wolf & Company, P.C. was approved by our Board of Directors.
 Sherb & Co., LLP's report on our financial statements for either of the two most recent fiscal years prior to their dismissal did not contain an adverse opinion or disclaimer of opinion, or qualification or modification as to uncertainty, audit scope, or accounting principles, except that such report on our financial statements contained an explanatory paragraph in respect to the substantial doubt about our ability to continue as a going concern.